ComputeCanada/magic_castle/docs/terraform_cloud.md

       5. Stage changes, commit and push to git repo.

 9. Go to your workspace in TFE, click on Actions -> Start a new run -> Plan and apply -> Start run.
-Then, click on "Confirm & Apply".
+Then, click on "Confirm & Apply" and "Confirm Plan".
 10. Compute nodes defined in step 8 can be modified at any point in the cluster lifetime and more _pool_ compute nodes can be added or removed if needed.